Skip to main content

 Pay Processing Cycle & Pay Calculation:

 The UAE Payroll Processing Cycle is a well-defined procedure that commences following the pre-processing phase.
 Payroll calculation involves various steps to ensure that employees are accurately compensated.
 This encompasses calculating salaries, bonuses, and any other financial components.
 Special pay types, like overtime, incentives, and premiums, are also factored in.
-Additionally, deductions such as tax withholdings, social security contributions, and loan repayments are accurately computed.
+Additionally, deductions such as pension contributions and loan repayments, where applicable, are accurately computed.
 The Payroll Processing Cycle ensures that all relevant aspects are meticulously addressed to guarantee employees receive their entitled earnings without discrepancies.

 Payroll Processing in UAE: